-How to Make Your Direct Mail Piece Stand Out
+How to Make the Best Direct Mail Piece

 For all the people that check their physical mail, which is just about every adult, over 40% look forward to it, while the rest don’t reflect much on this ingrained habit, according to a 2015 report from Gallup.
 Direct mail is one of the most effective ways to get your message to a prospect, but if you can’t capture their attention, your carefully crafted direct mail piece might face a quick trip to the recycling bin.